Saigesp/aws-developer-cert/IAM.md

 - Provide access for an IAM user in one AWS account that you own to access resources in another account that you own.
 - Provide access for externally authenticated users (identity federation).
 - Provide access to IAM users in AWS accounts owned by third parties.

+### Application access

+To assume a role, an application calls the **AWS STS AssumeRole API** operation and passes the ARN of the role to use.
+When you call AssumeRole, you can optionally pass a JSON policy.
+This allows you to restrict permissions for that for the role's temporary credentials.

+This is useful when you need to give the temporary credentials to someone else.
+They can use the role's temporary credentials in subsequent AWS API calls to access resources in the account that owns the role.

+You cannot use the passed policy to grant permissions that are in excess of those allowed by the permissions policy of the role that is being assumed.

+## Access Analyzer

+AWS IAM Access Analyzer provides the following capabilities:

+- Helps identify resources in your organization and accounts that are shared with an external entity.
+- Validates IAM policies against policy grammar and best practices.
+- Generates IAM policies based on access activity in your AWS CloudTrail logs.

+It analyzes the following resource types:

+- S3 buckets
+- IAM roles
+- KMS keys
+- Lambda functions and layers
+- SQS queues
+- AWS Secrets Manager secrets
+- SNS topics
+- EBS volume snapshots
+- RDS DB snapshots
+- RDS DB cluster snapshots
+- ECR repositories
+- EFS file systems

+## IAM database authentication

+You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication.
+IAM database authentication works with:
+- MariaDB
+- MySQL
+- PostgreSQL

+With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.

+## AssumeRole

+Returns a set of temporary security credentials that you can use to access AWS resources that you might not normally have access to.

+Typically, you use AssumeRole within your account or for cross-account access.

+These temporary credentials consist of:
+- An access key ID
+- A secret access key
+- A security token